Alternate AB=CD Pattern™

-Alternate patterns provide an effective means of complimenting other significant Fibonacci calculations, especially when the equivalent AB=CD is not relevant for a particular set-up.
-The alternate AB=CD pattern™ differentiates patterns, as well.
+Alternate patterns provide an effective means of complementing other significant Fibonacci calculations, especially when the equivalent AB=CD is not relevant for a particular set-up.
+The alternate AB=CD Pattern™ differentiates patterns, as well.
 For example, the AB=CD in a Gartley™ is usually equivalent, while the Bat pattern™utilizes an alternate 1.27AB=CD pattern.

 These two similar patterns require completely different AB=CD conditions to validate their respective structures.

 This degree of differentiation increases the validity of pattern identification techniques and reduces the overall risk by defining the most precise Potential Reversal Zones (PRZ).

 For More Information, Access the Harmonic Trader Basic Membership – Now Available with the Harmonic Pattern TM Basic Course.

 Intellectual Property Disclosure: The AB=CD PATTERN TM is a Registered Trademark (2016) of Scott M. Carney.

 Authorization required for all commercial FOR-PROFIT business, websites, products and services and must be obtained in writing from Scott M. Carney and/or an agent of Harmonic Trader.